Skip to content

 allowing it to be used in other interpreter APIs as if it were natively shareable.

 This returns a :term:`context manager`.
-The resulting object is the proxy
+The resulting object from the

-is closed, the proxy will release its reference to *obj* and allow itself to
+proxy will release its reference to *obj* and allow itself to be reused

 If this function is used on an existing shared object proxy, it is assigned